There are several special events held throughout the year at Disney World. Epcot's Flower and Garden Festival is 1 of those.

 When is it?

-The Flower and Garden Festival typically takes place from the first part of March through the middle or end of May.
+The Flower and Garden Festival typically takes place from the first part of March through the end of May or early June.

 What exactly takes place during the festival?

-There are several different things that take place at Epcot during the Flower and Garden Festival.
+There are several different things that take place at Epcot during the Flower and Garden Festival, most of which are free.

 One of the best parts is that the whole park has lots of topiaries (over 100!) that have been created in the shapes of Disney characters.